NomicFoundation/hardhat/docs/guides/mainnet-forking.md

 # Mainnet forking

-You can start an instance of the Hardhat Network that forks the mainnet.
-This means that it will simulate having the same state as the mainnet, but it will work as a local development node.
-That way you can interact with deployed protocols and test complex interactions without the risk of doing it in the real mainnet.
+You can start an instance of Hardhat Network that forks mainnet.
+This means that it will simulate having the same state as mainnet, but it will work as a local development network.
+That way you can interact with deployed protocols and test complex interactions locally.

-To use this feature, the only thing you need is the URL of a node to connect to.
-This can be an [Infura](https://infura.io/) or [Alchemy](https://alchemyapi.io/) node, or a local one.
-If you don't know which to use, we recommend you use Alchemy.
+To use this feature you need the URL of a node to connect to.
+We recommend using [Alchemy](https://alchemyapi.io/).

 ## Forking from mainnet

-The easiest way to test this feature is to start a node from the command line:
+The easiest way to try this feature is to start a node from the command line:

 ```
 npx hardhat node --fork https://eth-mainnet.alchemyapi.io/v2/<key>
 ```

-Here you have to replace `<key>` with your Alchemy key.
-If you are using Infura, you need a different URL, and a project id instead of a key.

-You can also configure Hardhat to always do this, by setting it in the config:
+You can also configure Hardhat Network to always do this:

 ```js
 networks: {